opyapeus/purescript-emo8/docs/usage.md

 Arguments

-- Emoji: specify one of supported emoji.
+- Emoji: specify one of supported emoji
 - Size: emoji size (length of one side of square)
 - X: square's left position
 - Y: square's bottom position

-※ origin is based on left bottom. (not left top)
+※ Origin is based on left bottom. (not left top)

-※ all emojis are treated as square.
+※ All emojis are treated as square.
 Because these appearances depend on running device or browser.

 ### Draw Map